turbomanage/GCP_demos/covid19/pipeline.md

 # Creating a Pipeline and Dashboard for COVID-19 Data

+by _David Chandler_<br>
+Technical Instructor, Google Cloud Platform

 The New York Times is publishing COVID-19 data on a county-by-county basis daily.
-In this demo, we create a pipeline to import the data into BigQuery daily and then create a map and DataStudio dashboard to visualize the data.
+In this post, we create a pipeline to import the data into BigQuery daily and then create a map and DataStudio dashboard to visualize the data.
 ## Explore the Data
 First let's look at the sample data from the [NYT repo on Github](https://raw.githubusercontent.com/nytimes/covid-19-data/master/):